hassanyange/mecha/README.md

                                                                  **MECHAWORLD**
 Mechaworld is a platform aimed at simplifying car services, both nationally and globally.
 Our vision is to make car maintenance and repairs hassle-free for users while providing a powerful tool for service providers to manage their operations efficiently.
-This project is built using Python, Bootstrap, JavaScript, SCSS, and PowerShell.
+This project is built using Python, Bootstrap, JavaScript and SCSS.

 **Table of Contents**
 -->Installation